DataResearchLabs/my_time_tabulator/README.md

 ### 2. Installation

 #### 2.1 Download
-To download the "My Task Time Tracker" tool (Microsoft Access 365 ACCDB) from this repository's "/download" folder,
+To download the "My Time Tabulator" tool (Microsoft Access 365 ACCDB) from this repository's "/download" folder,
 1. [Right-click here then select "Open in New Tab"](https://github.com/DataResearchLabs/my_task_time_tracker/blob/main/download/MyTaskTimeTracker.accdb)
 2. Then click the download button
 3. Then cilck the 'Open Folder' button (or '...' button) at browser Open File popup